Build sentence/paragraph level QA application from python with Vespa

 app = vespa_docker.deploy(application_package=app_package)

-to interact with the application.
+Once deployed, we can use the Vespa instance app to interact with the application.
 We can start by feeding context and sentence data.

 for idx, sentence in enumerate(sentence_data):